 Click here to access the Oxfordshire CC Local Offer

 The government introduced Pupil Premium in 2011-12.
 Schools are free to spend Pupil Premium as they see fit.
 However, they will be held accountable for how they have used the additional funding to support pupils from low-income families.
 New measures will be included in the performance tables that will capture the achievement of those pupils covered by the Pupil Premium.

 From September 2012, we have also been required to publish online information about how we have used the premium.
-Click the link above to see how we have allocated this funding.

 Measuring the impact of the Pupil Premium Grant: